 The courtyard is very small and it’s also possible to go inside of the tower.

 The second tower – Cesta – constructed in the 13th century on remains of an older Roman fort is on the highest summit of Mount Titano.

 The third tower Montale, constructed in the 14th century, completed the defensive system.
 This tower is the smallest of all.
-In fact, it is just a tower unlike the other two which are actually fortresses.
+In fact, it is just a tower unlike the other two constructions which are fortresses.
 Montale was a prison and the only entrance was a door some seven metres from the ground level.
 That was common for prison architecture of that time.
 Montale is on the smallest and the last summit of Mount Titano.

-THE REST OF SAN MARINO
+THE REST OF THE CITY